yusufkarakaya/yusufkarakaya/README.md

 # Yusuf Karakaya

-**Full-Stack Developer**
+**Frontend Web Developer**
 📧 Email: [yusufkarakaya92@gmail.com](mailto:yusufkarakaya92@gmail.com)
 🔗 [LinkedIn](https://www.linkedin.com/in/ykarakaya/) — [GitHub](https://github.com/yusufkarakaya) — [Website](https://www.yusufkarakaya.dev/)
 📍 Temecula, California, USA

 ---

 I'm passionate about web development and always eager to collaborate on exciting projects.
-I focus primarily on frontend development with React and Next.js but also have experience with backend and databases.
+I focus primarily on Frontend Web development with React and Next.js but also have experience with backend and databases.
 Feel free to reach out if you’re interested in working together!

 ## Skills